 As noted, Will and all of his brothers were active in both their family cooperage business and a galvanizing business they established in 1906.
-Will's business cards for both of these businesses that date from around 1910 are shown on the left.
+Will's business cards for both of these businesses that date from around 1910 are shown.

 By 1910, William C. Schott met Lucia Riedlin, his future wife.
-Both Will and Lucia were the youngest children in their families.
 Will gave Lucia (or Lucy) a mint Gold Eagle coin for her 18th birthday, which she never used, but retained as a keepsake.
 (It still remains in the Schott family’s possession along with a note from Lucy stating the date and explaining the gift.)
+Both Will and Lucia were the youngest children in their families.
+It is unknown exactly how they met, but it was likely through associations both families shared in the brewing industry.
 Four years later, on September 30, 1914, Lucia Riedlin married Willy (as Lucy called him) at the William Riedlin home, at 925 Main Street in Covington, KY.
 Their wedding pictures are below.
 A reception followed, with 100 people attending a celebration at the Bavarian Rathskeller.
-For their honeymoon, the couple visitied Havana, Cuba.
+For their honeymoon, the couple visited Havana, Cuba.
 A passenger list for a ship that departed from New York City shows their names is below.
+The marriage between the Riedlin and Schott families established a union that extended the family ownership and operation of the Bavarian Brewery from 1882 until 1965 - a period of over 83 years.
+The Wm.
+Riedlin Family is examined in another section.
 After their marriage, the first home that the couple lived in was located on the corner of University Court and Strait Street next to the University of Cincinnati (U.C.) - just up the hill from where Will and his family had lived and worked.